tzhg/my-budget/README.md

 3. Investment profit and loss refer to cash flows relating to savings, e.g. capital gains and losses, dividends, interest.

-4. Dividends and interest payments, both inbound and outbound, have to be manually recorded in `data/profit-loss-input.txt`.
+4. Dividends and interest payments, both inbound and outbound, have to be manually recorded in `profit-loss-input.csv`.

-5. Non-investment cash flows are recorded in `data/income-input.txt` and `data/expenses-input.txt`.
+5. Non-investment cash flows are recorded in `income-input.csv` and `expenses-input.csv`.

 6. Expenses are categorised into six categories plus "Other".
    "Other" expenses are not shown on the breakdown of expenses chart.